4ndyfix/crystal-devbox/README.md

 The Docker container starts with several Linux-specific bind mounts.
 Therefore it's very unlikely that it works on MacOS or Windows.

-Ok, the Docker image is not the smallest (~2GB), but it is as small as possible by build ;-)
+Okay, the Docker image is not the smallest (~2GB), but it is as small as possible by build ;-)

 ## Requirements